Greencastle, Pennsylvania: Amenities

-Greencastle is home to Jerome King Park, a playground created by David D. King, in memory of his brother for the Old Home Week celebration of 1923.
+Greencastle is home to Jerome King Park, a playground created by David D. King in memory of his brother for the Old Home Week celebration of 1923.
 The town's other local park—Antrim Township Park, a park with trails connecting to Martin's Mill Bridge—opened in the early 2000s.

 Martin's Mill Bridge underwent a million dollar repair in 2016 to preserve the structure of the bridge while reducing and protecting against weather and decay.
 The efforts received the Abba G. Lichtenstein Medal for artistic merit and innovation for the restoration of the bridge.

 Beside the Greencastle-Antrim School District's campus lies Tayamentasachta or the "school farm."
 Originally, this was purchased with the intent of expanding the school, but the district decided instead to renovate and utilize the farm for student and community learning.
-The farm was officially named Tayamentasachta in 1970, which was the traditional Indian name for the nearby stream.
+The farm was officially named Tayamentasachta in 1970, which was the traditional Indigenous name for the nearby stream.

 Multiple historical buildings and community groups exist in Greencastle, including the Alison-Antrim Museum and Greencastle Area Youth Foundation (GAYF).
-The GAYF utilizes the High Line Train Station to host clubs and youth groups such as the Boy Scouts.
+The GAYF utilizes the High Line Train Station to host clubs and youth groups such as Scouts BSA.